As we scan the headlines, sadness and frustration come easier and easier.

 Lean in to the uncomfortable situations and relationships around you in order to manifest and proclaim the gospel.
 Don’t be silent, but speak with winsome and confident conviction.
 We go as the light of Christ, in the power of Christ, to carry out the work of Christ.
 And as we go, we know the gospel of Jesus Christ and the kingdom of God will never fail and will have no end.

-For 350 years, the church on American soil has enjoyed relatively little affliction.
-This is an anomaly in church history, and those days seem to be passing quickly.
+For 350 years, the church on American soil has enjoyed relatively little affliction for her fidelity to the Scriptures.
+This nation, though, is an anomaly in church history.
+And those days seem to be passing, more quickly than many of us expected.

-A diverse team representing six continents helps American Christians get ready for insults, opposition, and even persecution that may lie ahead.
+In this book, Think It Not Strange: Navigating Trials in the New America, a diverse team of contributors, representing five continents, links arms to help American Christians get ready for the insults, trials, opposition, and even persecution that may lie ahead.